fastrgv/RufasCube/README.md

 ------------------------------------------------------
 GNU/Linux => lcmpd.sh:

-utilizes the uncommon relocatable libraries (mainly GLFW) that are delivered in this bundle under ./libs/.
+utilizes the uncommon relocatable libraries (mainly GLFW, SFML) that are delivered in this bundle under ./libs/.
 This is used to build the dynamically-linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.
 This was used to create the executable named rufascube_gnu.
 If it doesn't run on your linux distro, you will have to try to build the executable yourself.
 In that case, it is hoped that this script (lcmpss.sh) will work for you.
 The intent was to provide all the needed interface/include files under ./libs/.

-If the delivered linux binary does not run...

-* Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the compile script lcmp.sh.

 ### Link Problems during linux build: